Masato-Nakamura-3/Race/README.md

 9/26/2022

-- Updated the default parameters in race_sample.ipynb based on Staub et al., (2015)'s experimental data.
+- Updated the default parameters in race_sample.ipynb based on Staub et al. (2015)'s experimental data.
 - Updated the `race_fast` function to show progress in a better way.